AndreaMarangione/AndreaMarangione/README.md

 > **Automate anything, find the right solution.**

 I design and develop industrial automation software, from initial concept to full system commissioning.
-I build reliable solutions for both small and large-scale plants, focused on performance, efficiency, and real-world impact
+I build reliable solutions for both small and large-scale plants, focused on performance, efficiency, and real-world impact.

 **The plants, the sites, the numbers → [andreamarangione.com](https://andreamarangione.com)**